jhessin/generator-coffee-react/README.md

 * [x] ~~Currently only works with Yarn.
 I should be able to work this out shortly.~~
 * [x] ~~You will be prompted to overwrite your `package.json` file.
 This is a limitation of Yeoman as there is no way to update the file once `create-react-app` creates it.~~
   # :smile:None?!?:smile::thumbsup:

+## Future Plans

+* [ ] Adding support for react native with a --native option.
+* [ ] Add generators for linking to my favorite libraries.

 ## Getting To Know Yeoman